40 Xie4 解

 Confucius’s statement in Xi Ci Zhuan (the commentary on the text tagging): The hawk is a raptor, the bow and arrow are the implements (the tools) and the archer is a man.
 The gentleman hides the implement (or his talent) on his body and waits for the right time to take action.
 What disadvantage is there?
 (He is in a position) to act without restraining (his tool or talent); thus, once action is taken, there will definitely be something obtainable; it is the reason for having the implement (or the talent) properly prepared before taking action.

-Commentary on the image: The nobleman takes action to shoot the hawk, so as to Xie (alleviate) the rebellion.
+Commentary on the image: The duke takes action to shoot the hawk, so as to Xie (alleviate) the rebellion.

 Shooting the hawk is to prevent it from hunting people, and repelling the dangerous villain is to prevent evil from becoming serious and out of control.

 Enlightenment through six six: 1) taking the initiative to gain the upper hand, and 2) to terminate evil and remain vigilant as stated in the hexagram text.
 Evil reaches its upper extremity and the villain occupies the top position, like a ferocious hawk perching on a high wall; it is going to hurt people yet it can easily be shot down.
 A thorough settlement must be done as soon as possible when this line is triggered to move.
-The nobleman takes action to shoot the hawk and succeeds in acquiring it; there is nothing unfavourable.
+The duke takes action to shoot the hawk and succeeds in acquiring it; there is nothing unfavourable.
 To end evil and repel the villain is to preclude rebellion.
-After the hawk is shot down and this line changes to masculine, the crisis is seemly resolved; however the mission hasn’t finished yet, since the hexagram becomes Wei Ji (64), having not completed yet, i.e. one should remain vigilant as before as Wei Ji also suggests failure (because the little fox fails to continue its mission to the end).
+After the hawk is shot down and this line changes to masculine, the crisis is seemly resolved; however the mission hasn’t finished yet, since the hexagram becomes Wei Ji (64), having not completed yet, signifying that one should still remain vigilant as before.
 Nevertheless evil can never be exterminated and the villain always exists.